3 bedrooms: (all with south-facing views over the valley)

-Master bedroom with super-king size bed, en suite bathroom with free standing copper bath tub and superb views over both mountains and valley
+Master bedroom with super-king size bed, and built-in clothes storage, en suite bathroom with bath tub and separate shower

-Large bedroom with super-king size bed and two single beds, sleeping up to 4 (perfect for children/teenagers)
+Spacious attic room with beamed ceiling and super-king size bed and a further two single beds, making the room perfect for up to 4 children/teenagers

 Outdoor shower and sink